Center of Development

 Sensory Processing

-2. Evaluation: Done by an Occupational Therapist using observations, report from caregivers, and play observations as well as a specific evaluation tool.
-Will ask the direct care staff specific questions to determine the answers to the evaluations because it is mainly based on day to day observations.
-Can educate staff on how to answer the Sensory Integration-Inventory and then determine results from the staffs answers.
-The evaluation will assist the O.T. in making a clinical judgement on whether the individual has a sensory processing disorder and where to begin treatment.
+2. Evaluation: Done by an Occupational Therapist using clinical observations, report from caregivers, and play observations as well as a specific evaluation tools.
+The evaluation will assist the O.T. in making a clinical judgement as to whether the individual has a sensory processing disorder and where to begin treatment.

 Typical Sensory Processing Disorder Behaviors: